Vagdevikurra/Vagdevikurra/README.md

 # ── 7) Customer Table — wealth_insights_cust ────────────────────────────────────
 # Grain: (business_date, rcif_number) — one row per customer per month-end.
 # business_date holds the 6 month-end dates (Sep–Feb).
-# Wealth data joined with digital flags matched by calendar month.
+# Digital flags are derived by joining on cust_internet_banking_nbr = ibn,
+# so only the wealth-linked ibn drives the flags (not all ibn per RCIF).

 spark.sql("""
     CREATE OR REPLACE TEMP VIEW wealth_insights_cust AS